0dataapp/1click-proof/README.md

 		```
 3. select "Continue" and then, on the following "Configuration" page, click "Deploy".
 4. setup a domain under "Configuration" → "General" → "Domains" by entering something like `https://oneclick-proof.[your root domain]` and clicking "Save", or make a random one by clicking "Generate Domain"; in case of [SSL issues](https://coolify.io/docs/troubleshoot/dns-and-domains/lets-encrypt-not-working) click "Redeploy".

+Update by clicking "Redeploy" or "Advanced" → "Force deploy (without cache)" to pull from the Git repository.

 More information:
 - [Adding a new service template to Coolify](https://coolify.io/docs/get-started/contribute/service)